ARM-software/ethos-n-driver-stack/SUPPORTED.md

 - Pooling size 3x3, with stride 1,1 and same padding is supported, input height * width must be <= 61440
 - A "Mean" Average pooling is supported where he pooling size is 7 or 8 and the input width and height is equal to the pool size

+## MeanXy
+- Supports mean reduction of HxW dimensions to 1x1.
+- Currently, it only supports Nx7x7xC or Nx8x8xC input with Nx1x1xC output in both cases.

 ## Max Pooling
 - Support configuration: